kartikchopra1/Python_Data_manuplation_Jupyternotebook/README.md

 - Clean Data
 - Process Data
 - Analyze Data
-and getting meaningful infromation from it
+and getting meaningful infromation using Pandas seabron and Numpy